GM extends recall to cover all Chevy Bolts due to fire risk

-DETROIT (AP) — General Motors is recalling all Chevrolet Bolt electric vehicles sold worldwide to fix a battery problem that could cause fires.
+GRAND RAPIDS, Mich.
+(AP) — General Motors said Friday it is recalling all Chevrolet Bolt electric vehicles sold worldwide to fix a battery problem that could cause fires.

 The recall raises questions about lithium ion batteries, which now are used in nearly all electric vehicles.
 President Joe Biden wants to convert 50% of the U.S. vehicle fleet from internal combustion to electricity by 2050 as part of a broader effort to fight climate change.